Elementary

 1st Grade

 First grade is a big transition year!
-Lots of teeth are lost, students grow in inches and in knowledge, and their reading skills improve dramatically!
+Lots of teeth are lost, students grow in inches and in knowledge, and reading skills improve dramatically!
 A lot of “firsts” in first grade!
-We start each day with our Bible Time.
-Here we meet Jesus through our Bible stories, praise and worship, prayer requests and Bible memorization.
+We start each day with Bible Time.
+Here we meet Jesus through Bible stories, praise and worship, sharing prayer requests, and Bible memorization.

-Throughout the year, students will have fun learning in the classroom and outside the classroom.
+Throughout the year, students enjoy learning in and outside the classroom.

-Inside the classroom, students learn math, phonics, language, writing, history, science and art using the ABecka curriculum.
-First graders also enjoy PE, music, technology, Spanish and library with specialists each week.
+Inside the classroom, students learn math, phonics, language, writing, history, science and art using the A Beka curriculum.
+First graders also enjoy PE, music, technology, and library with specialists each week.
 As first graders, they will get to experience different types of journaling, weekly shown-n- tells, and so many more fun activities.

 1st Grade Curriculum